Jac0310/SML-Interpreter/README.md

 Coursework examining reflection and dependency injection using Spring framework.

-Demonstrates

-+ subclassing,
-+ unit testing with JUnit,
-+ dependency injection,
-+ the use of reflection

-amongst other skills.

 ## The problem

 This is an interpreter for a simple machine language — **SML**.